titumozammel/human-energy-economics/README.md

 ## About this Framework

-Human Energy Economics (HEE) is a conceptual management theory that explains how organizations create Sustainable Business Value by protecting, recovering, developing, and investing in Human Energy.
+Human Energy Economics (HEE) is a management theory that explains how organizations create Sustainable Business Value by protecting, recovering, developing, and investing in Human Energy.

 The framework integrates organizational design, operational excellence, leadership, strategy execution, and continuous improvement into a unified Human Energy Management System.